Moduli of formal torsors: The stack of formal -torsors

 \begin{proof} Let $L$ and $R$ denote the left and right sides respectively.
 Obviously $L\subset R$.
 It is also easy to see $R\cap B[[t]]=L$.
 Thus it suffices to show that $R\subset B[[t]]$.
 Conversely, we suppose that it was not the case.
 We define the naive order $\ord_{naive}(a)$ of $a=\sum_{i\in\Z}a_{i}t^{i}\in B[[t]]$ as $\min\{i\mid a_{i}\ne0\}$.
 Elements outside $B[[t]]$ have negative naive orders and choose an element $c=\sum_{i\in\Z}c_{i}t^{i}\in R\setminus B[[t]]$ such that $\ord_{naive}(c)$ attains the maximum, say $i_{0}<0$.
 Taking derivatives of $c^{n}=1$, we get $ncc'=0$ with $c'$ the derivative of $c$.
 Since $nc$ is invertible, $c'=0$.
 If $\car k=0$ it immediately follows that $c\in B$.
 So assume $\car k=p>0$.
 In this case $c_{i}=0$ for all $i$ with $p\nmid i$.
 This means that $c$ is in the image of the injective $B$-algebra homomorphism $f\colon B[[t]]\to B[[t]]$, $t\mapsto t^{p}$.
 Let $d$ be the unique preimage of $c$ under $f$, which is explicitly given by $d=\sum_{i\in\Z}c_{pi}t^{i}$.
 In particular,

 Since $f(d^{n})=c^{n}=1$ and $f$ is injective, we have $d^{n}=1$ and $d\in R\setminus B[[t]]$.
 This contradicts the way of choosing $c$.
 We have proved the lemma. \end{proof}

-\begin{proof} [Proof of Theorem \ref{cyclic}] We first define the functor $\psi\colon\bigsqcup_{q=0}^{n-1}\Bi(G)\arr\Delta_{G}^{*}$.
+\begin{proof} [Proof of Theorem \ref{cyclic}] We first define the functor $\psi\colon\bigsqcup_{q=0}^{n-1}\Bi(G)\arr\Delta_{G}$.
 An object of $\bigsqcup_{q=0}^{n-1}\Bi(G)$ over a $k$-algebra $A$ is a factorization $A=\prod_{q}A_{q}$ plus a tuple $(L_{q},\xi_{q})_{q}$ where $L_{q}$ is an $A_{q}$-module and $\xi_{q}\colon L_{q}^{\otimes n}\arr A_{q}$ is an isomorphism.
 A morphism $(A=\prod_{q}A_{q},L_{q},\xi_{q})\arr(A=\prod_{q}A'_{q},L'_{q},\xi'_{q})$ exists if and only if $A_{q}\simeq A_{q'}$ as $A$-algebras (so that such isomorphism is unique) and in this case is a collection of isomorphisms $L_{q}\arr L'_{q}$ compatible with the maps $\xi_{q}$ and $\xi'_{q}$.
 To such an object we associate the invertible $A((t))=\prod_{q}A_{q}((t))$-module $L=\prod_{q}(L_{q}\otimes_{A_{q}}A_{q}((t)))$ together with the map

 It is easy to see that the functor $\psi$ on $\Bi G$ in the index $q$ is the one in the statement.
 We are going to show that $\psi$ is an equivalence.
-Since $\Delta_{G}^{*}$ is a prestack it will be enough to show that $\psi$ is an epimorphism and that it is fully faithful.
+Since $\Delta_{G}$ is a prestack by \ref{cor:Delta G is a prestack}, it will be enough to show that $\psi$ is an epimorphism and that it is fully faithful.
+Indeed this would imply that $\Delta_{G}$ is also a stack for the following reason.
+Given a descent datum for $\Delta_{G}$, since $\Delta_{G}$ is a prestack, in order to show that it is effective we can refine this datum, that is refine the covering over which is defined.
+If $\psi$ is fully faithful and an epimorphism, it follows that we can always assume that the descent datum for $\Delta_{G}$ comes from a descent datum for $\bigsqcup_{q=0}^{n-1}\Bi(G)$, which is therefore effective.